CaimeoAI/final_project_group_one/README.md

 ## Project Description

-A Support Platform that helps Technologie Students to have everything they need at the same time and in the same place, making their daily lives easier.
+A Support Platform that helps Students to have everything they need at the same time and in the same place, making their daily lives easier.

 ## Project Status